A Parent-To-Parent Campaign To Get Vaccine Rates Up

 "Are they here to rip me a new one?
 Or are they here to learn about vaccines?"
 Nelson wondered.
 "I just decided, if they're here I'm going to give them good information."

-Amy Morris was pregnant, but she drove an hour-and-a-half to attend the class.
+Amy Morris was pregnant, but she drove an hour and a half to attend the class.
 Morris wasn't the typical first-time mom Nelson was trying to reach.
 She already had three kids.
 But during this pregnancy, she was getting increasingly nervous about vaccines.
-She had recently had a miscarriage, and it was right around the time she got a flu shot.
-Morris had been reading pro- and anti-vaccine posts in the mom forums, and was starting to have some doubts.
+She had recently had a miscarriage, and it was right around the time she had gotten a flu shot.
+Morris had been reading pro- and anti-vaccine posts in the mom forums and was starting to have some doubts.
 In Nelson's class, she learned the risks of not vaccinating.

 "That spoke to me more than anything," said Morris.

-Now, holding her healthy 8-month-old son Thorin on her lap, she says she's glad she went, because she was feeling vulnerable.
+Now, holding her healthy 8-month-old son, Thorin, on her lap, she says she's glad she went, because she was feeling vulnerable.

 "I always knew it was the right thing to do," Morris said.
 "I was listening to that fear monster in the back of my head."

 Nelson says that fear is what the anti-vaccine community feeds on.
-She's learned to ask questions to help parents get at the root of their anxiety.
+She has learned to ask questions to help parents get at the root of their anxiety.

 "I do think they appreciate it when you meet them sympathetically and you don't just try and blast facts down their throat," Nelson said.

 Nelson is now trying to get local hospitals to integrate that vaccine talk into their birthing classes.
-She's studying for a master's degree in public health at the University of South Carolina, and also works with the Bradshaw Institute for Community Child Health and Advocacy.
+She's studying for a master's degree in public health at the University of South Carolina and also works with the Bradshaw Institute for Community Child Health & Advocacy.
 She's even considering a run for public office.

 This story is part of NPR's reporting partnership with WFAE and Kaiser Health News.